Mike Meyers (outfielder): Professional career

-He split 2017 between Salem and the Portland Sea Dogs of the Class AA Eastern League, batting a combined .248 with 8 stolen bases in 326 at bats.
-In January 2018, Meyers was released by the Red Sox organization, and became a free agent.
+Meyers split 2017 between Salem and the Portland Sea Dogs of the Double-A Eastern League, batting a combined .248 with eight stolen bases in 326 at-bats.
+On January 5, 2018, Meyers was released by the Red Sox organization, and became a free agent.

 Team Israel

 Meyers played for Israel at the qualifier for the 2017 World Baseball Classic in September 2016.
 In the opening game, Meyers as the starting center fielder and batting ninth was 0-for-2 with a strikeout; however he was credited with an RBI on a sacrifice fly.
 Meyers in the second game again started in center field and batted ninth, going 0-for-2 with a walk and a strikeout.
 Blake Gailen took over as the starting center fielder in the third and final game, though Meyers replaced him defensively in the late innings, but did not have an at bat.

 Meyers also played for Team Israel at the 2017 World Baseball Classic in the main tournament, in March 2017.
 In his debut, he pinch ran for Ike Davis in the 10th inning, and scored what would turn out to be the winning run against South Korea.